The Six Vision Tasks

 - Are objects rotated relative to the frame? → OBB.

-You've named one task — classification, detection, segmentation, pose, or OBB — for your project.
+You've named one task — classification, detection, instance segmentation, semantic segmentation, pose, or OBB — for your project.

 You can explain why the next task on the list is overkill.